robfairh/arfc.github.io/manual/guides/pull_requests.md

-Most of the pull requests done in the ARFC group are from a feature branch (not the main branch) in a personal fork to the main ARFC repository.
-PRs made by ARFC members should:
+Most of the pull requests done in the ARFC group are from a feature branch (not the main branch) in a personal fork to the main branch in the ARFC fork of a repository.
+PRs made in the ARFC organization should:
+ARFC members should:

 - Have GitHub Labels (Difficulty:1-Beginner, Status:1-New, etc.)